abhineetraj1/flask-web-hosting/README.md

 # Flask web hosting
-This project is related to GUI server side hosting, where you can choose the template , fill the your information accordingly and publish your website within server, in subdomain.
+* This project is related to GUI server hosting, where you can choose different template , fill the your information accordingly and publish your website , in your desired subdomain.
+* Note:linux is preferable OS for deployment of this project

 ## Features
 *	Create and delete your accout